gsriram-ucsd/power-outage-analysis/README.md

 First, I will process and clean the data, selecting features that I believe will most relevant to my analysis.
 This will give me a baseline for the underlying trends in the data.
 Then, I will determine missingness mechanisms in the dataset - this might be helpful should I choose to impute values.

-Specifically, this is the question I wish to investigate:
 I will then investigate my research problem: How can we predict the cause of an outage?
 What features are most important to making this prediction?
 I will attempt to build a model that predicts the cause of an outage.
 This is important, because it can help utility companies ancitapate the cause of an outage without sending in field workers, thereby saving time and leading to a potentially faster outage resolution.
 It can also allow utility companies to plan infrastructure upgrades to mitigate any future outages.

 I will be working with a subset of the columns provided, mainly because they will be of value to my analysis and the process of answering my research question.